dwillmer/phosphor-widget/README.md

 parent.layout = layout;
 ```

-The `Layout` class is a low-level abstract base class which must be sublcassed
+The `Layout` class is a low-level abstract base class which must be subclassed
 to be useful.
 While it provides the greatest level of control and flexibility,
 it requires a decent amount of code and a solid understanding of the framework
 to use successfully.
 The `AbstractLayout` class is provided to ease the burden